Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

     - If a member of the Canadian Championship Selection Committe is part of the Core Team for an Application, they are **not** eligible to vote.
     - Each member of the Canadian Championship Selection Committee will receive a ballot listing all submitted applications.
     - Committee members *must* rank the applications in order of preference, assigning a unique rank to each application.
-      - 1 will be considered the highest preference, with each descending number representing a lower preference.
     - Once all committee members have submitted their ballots, the votes will be tabulated.
 One application *must* receive a majority of votes to win.
       - If a vote leads to a tie, the Leader of the Canadian Championship Selection Committee will select the host of the Canadian Championship.
 - Once an application has been selected, the Point Person for the application will be notified.